nathansobo/treetop/doc/using_in_ruby.markdown

 in order to use Polyglot auto loading with Treetop in Ruby.

 ##Instantiating and Using Parsers
 If a grammar by the name of `Foo` is defined, the compiled Ruby source will define a `FooParser` class.
 To parse input, create an instance and call its `parse` method with a string.
 The parser will return the syntax tree of the match or `nil` if there is a failure.
+Note that by default, the parser will fail unless *all* input is consumed.

     Treetop.load "arithmetic"